Workplace Violence Against Nurses

 Workplace violence can affect and involve workers, clients, customers, and visitors.
 WPV ranges from threats and verbal abuse to physical assaults and even homicide.
 In 2010, the Bureau of Labor Statistics (BLS) data reported healthcare and social aid workers were the victims of approximately 11,370 assaults by persons; a greater than 13% increase over the number of such assaults reported in 2009 (10).
 Almost 19% of these assaults occurred in nursing and residential care facilities alone.
 Unfortunately, many more incidents probably go unreported (5).

-Impact on Nurses Well-Being
+Impact on Nurse Well-Being

 Workplace violence can take a heavy toll on nurses.
 These tolls can be emotional, mental, and physical as well as short-term or long-term.
 The seriousness of these injuries can vary widely ranging from minor upset to permanent injury and in worst cases, even death.
 (13)